wifinigel/wlan-extcap-win/README.md

 # Windows 10 Wireshark Plug-in for WLANPi Wireless Captures (wlan-extcap-win)
 ![wlanpi Image][wlanpi_image]

 This is an easy to install plug-in to allow configuration and wireless capture from a WLANPi directly within the Wireshark GUI.
 It has most of the features of the previous [WLANPiShark project][wlanpishark-github], but runs within the Wireshark GUI rather than from a Windows command prompt (...so is MUCH easier to use).
-It is written as a native Windows batch file to make it as easy as possible for Windows users to be able to install (i.e. there are no other dependancies to install on your Windows 10 machine).
+It is written as a native Windows batch file to make it as easy as possible for Windows users to be able to install (i.e. there are no other dependencies to install on your Windows 10 machine).

 (_Note: this is based on Adrian Granados' original python scripts on the [wlan-extcap project][wlan-extcap] - if you're a Mac user, check it out!_)